 Seeing as I like to try spread the word on the joys of Italian wines, I’ve been over to Amazon.com and Amazon.co.uk to find a selection of books on Italian wine which are bestsellers.

-Tracking down Italian wine books was not that easy – actually, it was a little like knowing which Italian wines to try – and my Italian wine book hunt entailed having to wade through a long list of results which contained books on everything and anything Italian, except wine.
+Tracking down Italian wine books to help you find the best Italian wines was not that easy – actually, it was a little like knowing wine names and which Italian wines to try – I had to trawl through a long list of books which contained information on everything and anything Italian, except wine!

-There are library filling numbers of books on Italian cooking, pizza, ice cream and various other Italian subjects.
-Still, after trawling though all the lists, I’m pleased to report that I managed to come up with two top ten lists of books on Italian wine for you to add to your own personal wine library.
+Well, I’m pleased to report that I managed to come up with two top ten lists of Italian wine guides for you to add to your own personal wine library so you can find the best Italian wines to try.

 I’m a great fan of books on wine as they really can help you find interesting wines to try – to this I can attest.

-This list of books on Italian wine might give you some gift ideas, or why not treat yourself to a book on Italian wine?
+This list of books on Italian wine might give you some gift ideas, or why not treat yourself to an Italian wine guide?
 Note that although the books listed are best sellers, not all of them have sparkling ratings, and it is a good idea to read the reader reviews as well.

 Of course, if you do go ahead and get an Italian wine book, then you can read it, review it on Amazon, and help others make purchases which are more informed.